schmittjoh/JMSTwigJsBundle/README.md

 TwigJsBundle
 ============
-The revive of an old classic.
-Now including support for Symfony 3!
+The revival of an old classic.
+Now includes support for Symfony 3!

 For documentation, see: